Angel-Technologies/MoeMoji/README.md

 ```

 To add your own category/emoticon, simply create a folder and a corresponding .txt file in either `$XDG_DATA_HOME/moemoji/kaomoji/` or `/usr/local/share/moemoji`.

+If you use flatpak, the correct data path is `~/.var/app/net.angeltech.MoeMoji/data/`.
+So adding your own emoticons would look like this:
+1. `cd ~/.var/app/net.angeltech.MoeMoji/data/`
+2. `mkdir -p moemoji/kaomoji`
+3. `cd moemoji/kaomoji`
+4. `mkdir your-category`
+5. `echo emoticon > your-category/001.txt`
+6. relaunch app

 You can add large ASCII text files or any text you want; the app handles multiline texts and displays a neat little preview.